-STEP 1: Prepare your documents.
+STEP 3: Prepare your documents.
+You will need the documentation outlined in the last question under the “FAQ” tab.
 Start with your most recent project and work your way backwards chronologically.
-Arrange and organize all of your paperwork according to the instructions listed under the “FAQ” tab, question 17.
-Further information for document organization as it applies to an electronic/online submission will be sent to you after you have registered on this site.
+Arrange and organize all of your paperwork according to the instructions you received.

-STEP 5: Applications are reviewed in the order in which they are received based on the contract provisions in effect on the date the completed application form and all supporting documents are received by our office.
+STEP 5: Applications are reviewed in the order in which they are received based on the contract provisions in effect on the date the completed application and all supporting documents are received by our office.
 DGACA has the discretion to determine if an application is complete.
-Incomplete applications will be turned away.
+Incomplete applications will be sent back without review.

-STEP 6: It generally takes six weeks to process an application after it is received at the DGACA offices.
+STEP 6: It generally takes six weeks to process an application after it is received by DGACA.
 (Exception: Requests for upgrades on a Qualification List are generally processed in two to three weeks.
 An example of an upgrade is a change in job classification on the Southern California Qualification List.
 The application and supporting documentation are the same for initial applications and for upgrade requests, but processing time is shorter for upgrade applications.)

-STEP 7: If additional information is required to process an application, DGACA will contact an applicant via phone or email.
+STEP 7: If additional information is required to process an application, DGACA will contact an applicant via email.

 STEP 9: The Directors Guild reviews the DGACA application and submitted documents, and it has 30 days to challenge DGACA's intent-to-place based on contract language in the DGA Basic Agreement.
 The Guild's staff reviews all initial and interchange applications.
-The DGA AD/UPM Council also reviews the applications at its regularly scheduled meetings each month.
+The DGA AD/UPM Council also reviews the applications at its regularly scheduled meetings at the beginning of each month.